BIG-SA/BASH-Intro-2018/notes/4_bash_scripting.md

 Paul Wang
 John Toubia

+## Recap

+## This session

+This session we will be tying together many of the concepts that you have learnt over the last few weeks.
+Today we'll be learning about:

+- Executing `bash` Scripts
+- Path orientation within scripts
+- Variables
+- Control statements
+- Iteration using `for` loops

 ## Before we start

+Much like we have bgun all other weeks, if you didn’t create a folder for last week’s files, let’s create one and put all of today’s work in there.
+First navigate to your home folder, which may be one of /home/<yourname>, /Users/<yourname>, /u or /c/Users/<yourname>.
+The best way to get to this directory is

+    cd ~

+From here let’s create a new folder for today:

+    mkdir BashWk4
+    cd BashWk4
+    pwd

+## Today's Data

 To run example scripts in this tutorial, we will need some example data.
 The Australian government provide a large amount of open data on the website [data.gov.au](https://data.gov.au/), and to create scripts we will use a dataset containing information about particle pollution data for the year 2015 and ongoing for the Adelaide CBD region.